Chamber music as it should be heard – in chambers!

 Seating is limited, purchase your membership today!

-· Complimentary subscription for two to four Musica Viva! salon concerts
+- Complimentary subscription for two to five Musica Viva! salon concerts

-· Complimentary membership for two to the International Music Festival 2014
+- Preferred seating for two and guests to the International Music Festival